IntegrationDemonstrator/IntegrationDemonstrator/methodology.md

 The GBOML grammar and the compiler are open-source.
 All information related to GBOML is available at [https://orbi.uliege.be/handle/2268/289210](https://orbi.uliege.be/handle/2268/289210).

-This demonstrator uses the GBOML language to process the Belgian energy system in 2050 using ENTSOG-ENTSO-E’s scenarios by 2050.
+This demonstrator uses the GBOML language to process the Belgian energy system in 2050 using ENTSOG-ENTSO-E’s 2022 scenarios.
 Results are presented and illustrated with graphs in the [Base Case](../simulations/base_case), [Sensitivities](../simulation) and [Interactive Results section](../simulations/all_simulations).

 # System description

 The methodology is applied on Belgium’s energy system in 2050.
-It aims at a net-zero energy system composed of electricity, methane and hydrogen (including derivates like ammonia or methanol).
+It aims at a net-zero energy system composed of electricity, methane and hydrogen (including derivatives like ammonia or methanol).
 The topology and main parameters are described in the [System section](../system).
-It aims at a net-zero energy system composed of electricity, methane and hydrogen (including derivates like ammonia or methanol).

 # Base Case, Sensitivities and Interactive Results